mayelespino/usd-ads/R/readme.md

 This is my experimental R script, once I have something I want to save I copy it to another file name, for example: ads500a01.R.

 ## ads500a01.R
 In this file I do some very basic exploratory analysis and boxplots.
 In the first instance I take all the data.
-In the second instance I filter IN the data that where cylinders > 0, this is to filter out pure electric vehicles and keep hybrids.
+In the second instance I filter IN the data that where cylinders are not empty, this is to filter out pure electric vehicles and keep hybrids.

 ---
 # R tutorials